 A tourist magnet for millions of visitors a year, Washington DC really pulls out all the stops during the holiday season.

-As usual, a traditional DC Christmas kicks off with the annual lighting ceremony of the National Christmas Tree.
+As usual, a DC Christmas will kick off with the lighting ceremony of the National Christmas Tree -- traditionally attended by the President and family and accompanied by musical performances

-The official national Christmas tree lighting at the White House usually takes place on the last Thursday in November, which translates this year to Thursday, November 29, 2018.
-Thereafter, the Capitol Christmas tree is lit from dusk until 11 p.m. every evening through January 1.
+This year, the national Christmas tree lighting at the White House takes place on Wednesday, November 28, 2018.
+Thereafter, the Capitol Christmas tree will be lit from dusk until 11 p.m. every evening through January 1.

 The annual display at the National Cathedral